Office of Epidemiology and Research, Division of Research

 The Pediatric Primary Care Electronic Health Record (EHR) Network for Comparative Effectiveness Research (CER) is known as “ePROS.”
-This multi-million dollar network was created to address critical child health issues and generate new knowledge to improve pediatric practice. ePROS will extract and standardize selected data from practices with a diversity of electronic medical record vendors and systems, create the capacity to offer point-of-care clinical decision support, and perform a comparative effectiveness research (CER) study on the pharmacologic treatment of attention deficit hyperactivity disorder (ADHD) in pediatric primary care sites around the United States through the use of certified EHRs.
-First funded in 2010 through the American Recovery and Reinvestment Act (ARRA), ePROS is a subnetwork of the Pediatric Research in Office Settings (PROS) network.
+This multi-million dollar research network was created to address critical child health issues and generate new knowledge to improve pediatric practice. ePROS is developing innovative methods to extract and standardize selected data from practices with diverse EHR vendors and systems.
+The network will create the capacity to offer point-of-care clinical decision support and perform a CER study on the pharmacologic treatment of attention deficit hyperactivity disorder (ADHD) in pediatric primary care sites nationwide through the use of certified EHR data.
+First funded in 2010 through the American Recovery and Reinvestment Act (ARRA) of 2009, ePROS is a subnetwork of the Pediatric Research in Office Settings (PROS) network.

 Pediatric Research in Office Settings (PROS) Networks

 The Pediatric Research in Office Settings (PROS) Network is the national practice-based research network of the American Academy of Pediatrics.
 The mission of PROS is to improve the health of children and enhance primary care practice by conducting national collaborative practice-based research.
 The Office of Epidemiology and Research, Division of Research has supported the PROS Network since 1990.